-Behavior analytics tools give context to the insights you get from GA.
+Behavior analytics tools give context to the insights you get from GA by allowing you to track user behavior on the page directly.
 Using them together gives you a clearer understanding of how users experience a page so you can fix issues, optimize UX, and improve conversion rates.

-Getting set up with a behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
+Setting up a SaaS behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
 Here’s how to get started with the two most popular behavior analytics tools: heatmaps and session recordings.

-Track where users click and scroll with heatmaps
+Track where users click, move, and scroll with heatmaps

-The easiest way to track and visualize where users click, tap, and scroll is to use heatmaps.
+The easiest way to track and visualize where users click, move, and scroll is to use heatmaps.

 Website heatmaps are visual representations of the most popular (red) and unpopular (blue) elements on a page, giving you an at-a-glance understanding of what people look at and ignore, which helps you identify patterns and optimize for increased engagement.